Review of direct and indirect taxes decisions: Carrying out a review: Time limit for review

 - in indirect tax where a third party has requested a review, the date the review request is received

-Where there has been a late acceptance of review by the customer, see ARTG4300, by the customer, the 45 day review period begins on the date HMRC decide to undertake the review.
+Where there has been a late acceptance of review by the customer, see ARTG4300, the 45 day review period begins on the date HMRC decide to undertake the review.

 There may be cases where the review officer cannot complete their review within this time limit, for example where they are seeking further advice.